-In this eye-opening exploration of the human weaknesses for power, Daniel Levin takes us on a journey through the absurd world of our global elites, drawing unforgettable sketches of some of the puppets who stand guard, and the jugglers and conjurers employed within.
+In this eye-opening exploration of the human weakness for power, Daniel Levin takes us on a hilarious journey through the absurd world of our global elites, drawing unforgettable sketches of some of the puppets who stand guard. and the jugglers and conjurers employed within.
 Most spectacular of all, however, are the astonishing contortions performed by those closest to the top in order to maintain the illusion of integrity, decency, and public service.

 Daniel Levin has spent the last twenty years working with governments and development institutions worldwide.
 A lawyer by profession, he is an advisor on political and economic affairs, from financial development to conflict resolution.
 He is currently a member of the board of the Liechtenstein Foundation for State Governance.
 Nothing but a Circus is his first book.